-If you live in a property which is already considered a luxury home, you may find it difficult to think of ways to add to the overall value of your property.
-Many luxury homes have either been built or renovated so that everything is of the highest quality possible, and changing this may feel like a false economy, so thinking outside the box is essential if you want to truly add value while also enhancing the quality of your luxury home.
+If you live in a property that is already considered a luxury home, you may find it difficult to think of ways to add to the overall value of your property.
+Many luxury homes have either been built or renovated using modern materials from Standard Tile NJ and similar suppliers.
+Changing anything can feel like a false economy, so thinking outside the box is essential if you want to truly add value while also enhancing the quality of your luxury home.
 Here are five things that you can do to your property which will potentially both increase the value and maintain its high end feel:Continue reading “Five Ways to Add Value to a Luxury Home”

 Despite the UK being in a bit of flux, financially speaking, due to the coronavirus pandemic, house prices are currently at an all time high, making it a sellers market right now.
-However, that doesn’t mean that your property will immediately fly off of the shelf, and leaving a property sitting on the market for too long can be costly in the long run.
+However, that doesn’t mean that your property will immediately fly off of the shelf, and leaving a property sitting on the market for too long can be costly in the long run, especially if you’re still paying the mortgage and it’s too late to stop foreclosure.
 With this in mind, today we’re looking at five things that you can do which will increase your chances of selling your property quickly:

 If you walk into a house which is up to the shoulders in clutter, not only will it be harder to see the true size of the rooms, it also makes it harder to envisage your own stuff inside the house as well.
 If you’re trying to sell your house, make it easy for them to see all the fantastic living space you’re offering them but don’t make it look like a generic hotel; leave some personality.
 Apart from anything else it gives unimaginative buyers suggestions as to what they might do